microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 };
 ```

-AppNotificationTextProperties needs to be expended to support the extended text formating afforded by the groups and subgroups feature.
-The propose additions (properties and methods) to the existing AppNotificationTextProperties runtimeclass are shown below (they are identified by a version 2 contract).
+AppNotificationTextProperties needs to be expanded to support the extended text formatting afforded by the groups and subgroups feature.
+The proposed additions (properties and methods) to the existing AppNotificationTextProperties runtimeclass are shown below (they are identified by a version 2 contract).

 ```idl
 [contract(AppNotificationBuilderContract, 1)]